polymerdevs/Quest-Into-The-Polyverse-Phase-1/submission-guidelines/readme.md

 ### Demonstration and Proof of Interaction
 - **Screenshots/Video:** Provide screenshots or a link to a video demonstration showing key features or steps in using your application.
 - **Evidence:** Documented evidence of your cross chain interaction with Polymer.
-This can include contract addresses, links to transactions and screenshots of the IBC exploter.
+This can include contract addresses, links to transactions and screenshots of the IBC explorer.

 ### How to Submit
 - **Add Issue to Phase 1 Repo:** Make sure to include: your project name, a link to your submission, as well as any relevant wallet addresses used in your project